-Reprinted with the permission of The Society of Homeopaths, from 'The Homeopath' magazine, Autumn 2009 edition:
+Reprinted with the permission of The Society of Homeopaths, from 'The Homeopath' Journal, Autumn 2009 edition.
+Reviewed by Robert Bridge.

 Release the Vital Force proclaims the cover title of Nikki Henriques' latest book; underneath, a man stands on a smouldering precipice, eyes lifted heavenwards, arms outstretched in a crucifixion pose, fluorescent and flaming rays in a spiral around him.
 For all the pitfalls of judging a book by its cover I think we can make a shrewd guess that this is going to be no cautious toe-dipping account of homeopathy and case-taking.